MCorentin/vargen/README.md

 Vargen was developed as part of the European Union’s Horizon 2020-funded project Nutrishield (GA 818110).
 For more information about the Nutrishield project, please visit [the Nutrishield Webpage](https://nutrishield-project.eu)

 ## How to cite VarGen:
-Corentin Molitor, Matt Brember, Fady Mohareb, VarGen: An R package for disease-associated variant discovery and annotation, Bioinformatics, , btz930, https://doi.org/10.1093/bioinformatics/btz930
+Corentin Molitor, Matt Brember, Fady Mohareb, VarGen: An R package for disease-associated variant discovery and annotation, Bioinformatics, Early Online, btz930, https://doi.org/10.1093/bioinformatics/btz930

 ## Table of Contents